 Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing had happened.
 [Sir Winston Churchill]

 It takes two to tango, and there is no sect without members to uphold it as such.
-Former SRF members rather consistently pass by their parts in keeping the cult intact by submitting to it and its creed.
-After all, how long can you be fooled by pompous rigor, narcissist-great-looking words and "togas" when what is stated does not conform to many central life experiences?
-The Walrus message board was set up by a former monastic, and soon dozens started to communicate with one another there, but for most part anonymously, and very rarely offering critique of Yogananda, who set the sect in motion, and repented, but "too little, too late" it seems. [◦Major documentation]
+The Walrus message board was set up by a former monastic.
+Rather soon, dozens started to communicate with one another there, and rarely offering critique of Yogananda, who set the sect in motion, and repented, it seems. [◦Much documentation]

-Moreover, they hardly ever turned the searchlight of introspection or confession on themselves, stating their parts and contributions in the cult, telling how naive, foolish or outsmarted they had been!
-Worse, those who rightly targeted the guru as a key source of future problems in the sect, were banned from the Walrus Board.
-I think everyone who fairly did so, including myself.
-And finally the board folded in, "banning itself" and the labour of its participants.
+Moreover, they hardly ever turned the searchlight of introspection or confession on themselves, stating their parts and contributions in the cult, telling how naive, foolish or outsmarted they had been.
+Finally the board folded in.

 Unresolved conflicts were quite easy to observe - some wrote of deep problems and traumas, and of resorting to psychoteraphy.
-One of the hot spots was unresolved conflicts around loyalty and devotion and leader submission on the one hand, and the fact that some participants on the board had left SRF, the guru's cult - and some had left Yogananda altogether.
+Areas of conflicts included unresolved conflicts around loyalty and devotion and leader submission on the one hand, and the fact that some participants on the board had left SRF, the guru's cult - and some had left Yogananda altogether.

-The SRF Walrus participants of "Yogananda devotees" seldom seemed to relate their own troubles to their own reciprocal parts in their "SRF dance", for example admitting that "It takes two to tango".
-In the first years there were not many self-searching posts from people who tried to find out "What was it in me that made me vulnerable to this sect and its teachings in the first place?"
-In this respect some shared a problem with divorced couples - after a break-up there is vulnerability and a desire to talk and blame much on the other part, but maybe little self-searching so as to escape committing similar mistakes in times ahead.
-After some time with less pressures, some gather their wits about them, reassess some, and concede a little too.
+The SRF Walrus participants of "Yogananda devotees" seldom seemed to relate their own troubles to their own reciprocal parts in their "SRF dance" and seek to find out "What was it in me that made me vulnerable to this sect and its teachings in the first place?"
+After some time some might concede a little along this line as well.

-When a loyal, devoted bunch of people wants to believe someone blindly and risk being taken in through it, insecurity can be one of its causes of such a cultlike fallacy.
+Deep insecurity can be one of its causes of cultish fallacies and developing neuroses.
 Anyway, insecurity or shyness make many young persons enter cults, according to Dr Philip Zimbardo.

-Note Yogananda guidelines for day-to-day living is at fault in some way or other
+It is worth noting how Yogananda guidelines for day-to-day living are at fault in some way or other

-Now, there are some good main guidelines too, not only festering ones, but the dross and mess can override the gold for sure.
-What is set in motion in your life, that matters a lot.
-If you wake up, having slept much less than you really need, work hard, refrain from sex, cry long and hard - probably completely in vain - for Divine Mother to show Herself to you, and think you cleanse your body by orange juice alone one day a week and three days a month in addition - chances are you are being screwed by Yogananda and his Fellowship managers since.
-If you find you might do better than be fooled so greatly, is there a way out for you?
-That is the question.
-Many leave SRF, but not Yogananda: if great fear could be at the bottom of it, that is hard to tell.
+There are several fit, general guidelines to be found in Yogananda's teachings too, not only festering ones.
+But, beware of what is set in motion in your life - that matters.
+If you wake up, having slept much less than you really need, work hard, refrain from sex, cry long and hard - for Divine Mother to show Herself to you - perhaps in vain or worse - , and think you cleanse your body by orange juice alone one day a week and three days a month in addition, then you might do better.
+Then, is there a decent way out for you?
+Many leave SRF, but not Yogananda.
+Fear could be at the bottom of it in many cases.

-SRF typically does not ask for help, other than money and donations and inheritance . . .
-And may I add, "Not all who ask for help, really want it if it is given."
-Sometimes the cure requires a bitter pill, such as awakening from stupid, very cultish, fetish idealisation of Yogananda.
-And still bear in mind "Advice, when most needed, is least heeded.
-[Ap 9]".
+SRF typically does as for money and donations and inheritance . . .
+The SRF cure means Awakening.
+There is a Great Awakening, and minor ones, including waking up from stupid, very cultish, fetish idealisation of Yogananda.
+Still bear in mind "Advice, when most needed, is least heeded.
+(Mieder et al, 1996, 9)".

 Ardent Yogananda devotees on another discussion board sum up:

-Helping yourself is helping the world to the degree you are part of the world - as the centre of your own world perception. - The Catholic Church holds a similar view on charity.
-And a proverb along much the same line is: "Charity begins at home but does not have to end there [Ap 92]."
+Many who posted on the Walrus in its first five years or so, did it with fear in their hearts, and got so busy with it that the Walrus board swelled into making some of us much bored with it.
+"Posting is easier than helping (cf. Mieder et al, 1996, 11). - but here is the way out: Helping yourself is helping the world to the degree you are part of the world - as the centre of your own world perception. - The Catholic Church holds a similar view on charity.
+And a proverb along much the same line is: "Charity begins at home but does not have to end there (Mieder et al, 1996, 92)."

-Yogananda teaches the world is pretence.
-If the world is illusory, as he says, he too would be illusory, his teachings, his fear-allied kriya oath - and hence he would not count.
-So why serve the guru in illusion?
-Isn't it pretence?
-Maybe, although "Illusion is itself illusory", as Ramana Maharsi says -
+A complication: Yogananda teaches the world is pretence.
+If the world is illusory, as he says, he too would be illusory, his teachings, his kriya oath - and hence he would not count - and yet "Illusion is itself illusory," Ramana Maharsi said.

 The Walrus board moderator once got a letter, saying,